Welcome to our Year 5 page where you can find out more about what is happening in our class.

 If you have any questions or would like to contact the class team please email email@example.com or firstname.lastname@example.org or call the school office on 01252 328589 to leave a message.
 Alternatively you can fill in the contact form.

-This project runs for the second half of the summer term.
+This project runs for the second half of the Autumn term.
 Homework contributions can be made throughout the half term, please make sure your child brings in something that they have worked on at home.

 Below is a list of ideas for each project, try one of these or something else project related.